google/calblink/README.md

 ## Known Issues

-*   If there are more than 20 events that are skipped (all-day events, excluded events, and events with the wrong responseState) before the event that should be shown, the event will not be processed.
+*   The current method that is used to get OAuth2 tokens is being deprecated, and needs to be replaced.

 ## Troubleshooting